mmore500/waves/blog/_posts/aria-lanea-blog.md

 1. **First Tests:** A good place to start when testing a MABE2 file is by checking that getter, setter and boolean functions work correctly.
 2. **Test Coverage:** Most of the time, you will end up testing every method in a file, so make sure you have a clear list of the methods/a comprehensive strategy to make sure you get them all.
 Also, make sure you test all variations of a function: if a function has both a templated and non-templated version, both should get checked.
 3. **Parent Classes:** Many times MABE2 files will inherit from a parent class.
 It is always a good idea to glance through the parent class.
 You should check specifically for virtual functions/variables that should get overridden in the file you're checking.
 Don't forget to also look for functions from the parent class that aren't overridden!
+4. **ErrorManager:** Currently in the ErrorManager (`source/core/ErrorManager.hpp`) we have commented out the `#ifndef NDEBUG` line in the `AddError` function.
+This is on purpose and is a temporary fix.
+With this line active, if an error is added to the manager the entire program halts.
+This is not helpful when trying to check to see that errors are being thrown appropriately.
+A couple of possible fixes for this would be a) to modify the Makefile to use a flag when compiling the tests or b) create some type of macro work around.
-4. **Error Messages:** When you see that an error message would be printed to the console, make sure you check that the error gets triggered correctly!
+5. **Error Messages:** When you see that an error message would be printed to the console, make sure you check that the error gets triggered correctly!
 Bonus points if you also check that the correct error message is written out to the console.

-If you ------
+    If you are using the ErrorManager, one way to do this is by capturing the error message in a variable in the `error_function` for the ErrorManager and then comparing the generated string to the expected string in a `REQUIRE`.

-5. **Segmentation Faults:** When setting up or calling methods on mabe objects we would sometimes run into segmentation faults (files trying to read/write to an illegal memory location).
+6. **Segmentation Faults:** When setting up or calling methods on mabe objects we would sometimes run into segmentation faults (files trying to read/write to an illegal memory location).
 Catch2 made this difficult to debug since it would crash at the beginning of the test case and not give specific line numbers of what caused the crash.
 To work around this we would put the broken code into `MABE.cpp` along with the function:

     ```cpp
     void REQUIRE(bool b){